-NIH institutes and centers, in partnership with private businesses, are studying many vaccine candidates to see which are the safest and most effective at preventing COVID-19.
+NIH institutes and centers, in partnership with private businesses, are studying many vaccine candidates and other types of preventives such as antibodies to see which are the safest and most effective at preventing COVID-19.

 Several types of vaccine trials are currently enrolling participants with the goal of building immunity to the virus.
 These vaccines do not contain the actual virus and cannot cause COVID-19.

 A study called BLAZE-2 is testing if lab-made antibodies can prevent the SARS-CoV-2 virus from entering healthy cells.
 The antibodies cannot cause COVID-19.

 Yes.
 Under emergency use authorizations from the FDA, COVID-19 vaccines are available and being administered to select populations in the United States.

 NIH launched a clinical trials network called the COVID-19 Prevention Network (CoVPN).
 The network builds on existing research to accelerate COVID-19 vaccine development and enroll volunteers in large-scale clinical trials to test vaccines and treatments.